 ResSim allows you to configure several options.
-You can specify the model directories for your watersheds, cache directory for maps, configure the display for the compute display, and specify debug levels.
+You can specify the model directories for your watersheds, configure the display for the compute display, and specify debug levels.

 To configure these options, select Options from the Tools menu of any module to access the Options dialog box (Figure A.2).